nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 As you know, `nvim-treesitter` is roughly split in two parts:

 - Parser configurations : for various things like `locals`, `highlights`
-- What we like to call _modules_ : tiny lua modules that provide a given feature, based on parser configurations
+- What we like to call _modules_ : tiny Lua modules that provide a given feature, based on parser configurations

 Depending on which part of the plugin you want to contribute to, please read the appropriate section.